iQuantC/nodejs-app/README.md

 7. Add Webhook.

 Do not forget to change all http://localhost:8080 to https://92f8f2d8f6f2.ngrok-free.app in the Jenkins set up.

-### Configure Jenkins & GitHub Integration

-#### A. Create a Classic Personal Access Token on GitHub On your GitHub Account,
-1. Click on the User Account
-2. Click on Settings
-3. Developer settings, and select Personal access tokens and Click Tokens (classic)
-4. Generate new token, and select Generate new token (classic) Note: jenkins-shared-lib, Expiration: 90 days, and Scopes (select the following): repo, admin:repo_hook (For Webhooks) Generate token & save it somewhere safe

-#### B. Add the GitHub Personal Access Token to Jenkins Credentials On the Jenkins UI,
-1. Click on Manage Jenkins
-2. Click Credentials
-3. Under System, click global, and Add Credentials
-4. Select Kind: "Username with password", Scope: Global, Password: "Paste the jenkins-shared-lib" here, ID: "jenkins-shared-lib", and Description: "jenkins-shared-lib".
-Create.

 ### Run and Test the Pipeline